LasseWolter/honours-project-21-22/clowdr/setup_notes.md

   - replacing `--prefix=../../ --workspace=shared` with `--prefix=../../shared` solved the problem

 - **Error I ran into:**
+  - If there are Errors about missing modules:
+    - delete the `node_modules` folder and run `npm i` to reinstall modules
   - it seems like some files depend on generated code, namely "generated/graphql"
   - these files seem to be called during the `Actions service - GraphQL Codegen` task
     - since the code hasn't been generated an error is thrown